![]() |

 this option, the result produced is compatible with the patch-id value

-produced by git 1.9 and older.
-Users with pre-existing databases storing
+produced by git 1.9 and older and whitespace is ignored.
+Users with

 This is the default.
 GITPart of the git(1) suite